Private lander makes first US moon landing in more than 50 years

 Astrobotic was among the first to relay congratulations.
 “An incredible achievement.
 We can’t wait to join you on the lunar surface in the near future,” the company said via X, formerly Twitter.

-Intuitive Machines “aced the landing of a lifetime,” tweeted NASA Administrator Bill Nelson.
+Intuitive Machines “aced the landing of a lifetime,” NASA Administrator Bill Nelson tweeted.

 The final few hours before touchdown were loaded with extra stress when the lander’s laser navigation system failed.
 The company’s flight control team had to press an experimental NASA laser system into action, with the lander taking an extra lap around the moon to allow time for the last-minute switch.